daviecheng/Autonomous-Locking-Knee-Brace/README.md

 5. Change the data type of the fucntions 'maxVotes', 'predictLabel', and 'idxToLabel' to 'int' variable types.
 6. Save the output as a .h file.
 7. Repeat Steps 2-6 for multiple Random Forest classifiers.
-> Put all the classifiers into one file and rename the variables.
-Ex: predict_c, maxVotes_c, predictLabel_c, idxToLabel_c for chest sensor

 ## Standalone ML Arduino
 1. Upload "FallDetectionRF" Arduino code to Arduino IDE.